 By Fr.
 Ron Baird

-Lenten activities begin the night before Ash Wednesday, which we call Shrove Tuesday (in French, Mardi Gras), traditionally with a Pancake Supper.
-The word “shrove” is the past tense of the English verb shrive, which means to obtain absolution for one’s sins by way of confession and doing penance.
+Lenten activities begin the night before Ash Wednesday, which we call Shrove Tuesday (in French, Mardi Gras), traditionally with a Pancake Supper (see article on the back page).
+The word “shrove” means to obtain absolution for one’s sins by way of confession and doing penance.
 Thus, Shrove Tuesday gets its name from the custom for Christians to be “shriven” before the start of Lent.

-It is appropriate that we have a feast the evening before Ash Wednesday, the beginning of Lent, as it’s our last opportunity to “stuff” ourselves with goodies before we enter into the serious discipline that is Lent.
+It is appropriate that we have a feast the evening before Ash Wednesday, as it’s our last opportunity to “stuff” ourselves with goodies before we enter into the serious discipline that is Lent.

 As you partake in the festivities of Shrove Tuesday, also plan to partake in the spiritual discipline of fasting on Ash Wednesday, one of two fast days in the Church.
 Fasting helps us keep in mind the plight of those who don’t have enough to eat, and also focuses our attention on the need to be “hungry” for the Gospel.